AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 Profiling GPU usage with nvprof
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. admonition:: NVIDIA has a new profiling suite called Nsight Compute

+   ``nvprof`` has been superceded by a tool called ``ncu``, which
+   is a command line interface (CLI) for
+   `NVIDIA Nsight Compute suite <https://docs.nvidia.com/nsight-compute/index.html>`__.
+   We'll produce more up-to-date profiling examples in the future.

 When using NVIDIA's GPUs you can try to use a profiling tool
 called ``nvprof`` to monitor what took most of the GPU's